-The School has two sections on its Gregory Terrace campus – Years 5 to 8 (the Middle School) and Years 9 to 12.
-These operate in an integrated manner and provide a seamless transition from Year 8 into Year 9, while at the same time providing an educational environment which is tailored to the needs of the particular age groups housed in each section of the School.
+The School has two sections on its Spring Hill campus: Years 5 to 8 (Middle School) and Years 9 to 12 (Senior School).
+These operate in an integrated manner and provide a seamless transition from Year 8 into Year 9, while at the same time providing an educational environment which is tailored to the needs of the particular age groups in each section of the School.

-The School is a member of the Queensland Great Public Schools (GPS) Association and as such is one of nine schools in Brisbane and surrounds which, as an association, provide opportunities for students in Years 5 to 12 to participate in fifteen different sports and activities during the year.
+The School is a member of the Great Public Schools' Association of Queensland (GPS) and as such is one of nine schools in Brisbane and its surrounds which, as an association, provide opportunities for students in Years 5 to 12 to participate in sixteen different sports and activities during the year.

-The welfare of a Brisbane Grammar student is a pivotal concern to all.
-From the Deputy Headmaster – Students to the Heads of Years and the Form Teachers, there are a number of adults at the School who not only monitor each student closely but provide important role models for the students as they make their journey from childhood to adulthood.
+The welfare of a BGS student is a pivotal concern to all.
+From Deputy Headmaster – Students to Heads of Year and Form Teachers, there are a number of adults at the School who not only monitor each student closely but provide important role models for boys as they make their journey from childhood to adulthood.

-The School has an enviable reputation in Queensland and Australia for the quality of its graduating students and is justifiably proud of its Old Boys and the contributions that they have made in many aspects of science, medicine, business, education, the law and the military, both in Australia and internationally.
+The School has an enviable reputation in Queensland and Australia for the quality of its graduating students and is justifiably proud of its Old Boys and the contributions that they have made in science, medicine, business, education, law and the military, both in Australia and internationally.

 From Arthur Stanley Roe who was the first Rhodes Scholar from Queensland in 1904 to Nick Luke in 2005 and Ryan Goss in 2006, two recent recipients of Rhodes Scholarships, the School is also immensely proud of having twenty-four past students selected as either Queensland Rhodes Scholars or Australia at large Rhodes Scholars.